 You can program each of the four input alarm contacts separately.
+Choices include:

-Choices include Alarm on Closure or Alarm on Open, an alarm severity of any level (Critical, Major, Minor, Not Alarmed, Not Reported), a Service Affecting or Non-Service Affecting alarm-service level, and a 63-character alarm description for CTC display in the alarm log.
+- Alarm on Closure or Alarm on Open - Alarm severity of any level (Critical, Major, Minor, Not Alarmed, Not Reported) - Service Affecting or Non-Service Affecting alarm-service level

+• 63-character alarm description for CTC display in the alarm log.
 You cannot assign the fan-tray abbreviation for the alarm; the abbreviation reflects the generic name of the input contacts.
 The alarm condition remains raised until the external input stops driving the contact or you provision the alarm input.